hw-cookbooks/chef-server-populator/README.md

 }
 ```

+Restoring from a backup:

+* Set path to restore file with node[:chef_server_populator][:restore][:file]
+* The restore recipe is run if a restore file is set
+* The restore file can be remote or local

+When enabling backups:

+* Include chef-server-populator::restore recipe
+* Set backup cron interval with node[:chef_server_populator][:schedule]
+* Optionally set a remote storage location with node[:chef_server_populator][:backup][:remote][:connection]
+* Backups include both a pg_dump of the entire chef database and a tarball of the bookshelf data directory

 ## Extras

 Need to use the IP address of the node for a bit, or another name  instead of